LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Error Analysis

-We evaluate whether reasoning models can correct the errors made by their nonreasoning counterparts.
+We evaluate whether reasoning models can correct the errors made by their non-reasoning counterparts.
 Table \ref{table:correction} shows the results where \textit{Correction Rate} is defined as the proportion of test cases in which the reasoning model produces a correct output while the non-reasoning model fails.
-Our results indicate that reasoning models are particularly effective at correcting failures on medium queries.
-This is likely because medium queries contain a high concentration of logic-related errors, which are well-suited to correction through enhanced reasoning.
+Our results indicate that reasoning models are particularly effective in correcting failures in medium queries.
+This is likely because medium queries contain a high concentration of logic-related errors, which are well suited to correction through enhanced reasoning.
 In contrast, easy queries tend to involve edge cases, while hard queries are often dominated by syntax issues and execution errors, where reasoning alone is insufficient to guarantee success.
 For example, OpenAI's o4-mini corrects 25.36\% more errors over GPT-4o in medium queries than hard or simple ones.
 However, the extent of improvement varies considerably across model families, highlighting that the effectiveness of reasoning depends not only on the presence of reasoning mechanisms but also on how well they are integrated and executed.
-We also conducted prompt ablation experiment and the results are provided in Appendix \ref{app:prompt}.
+We provide concrete failure examples including the generated codes as well as prompt ablation experiments in Appendix \ref{app:errors}-\ref{app:prompt}.